Essay writing blog on DoMyWork

 | Risk level | Higher | Lower |

-| Best for | Specific, practical questions | Theory, comparison, analysis |
+| Best for | Specific practical questions | Theory and analytical research |

 | Common level | Postgraduate | Undergraduate & postgraduate |

-A well-structured secondary research assignment with:
+A well-structured assignment using secondary research that includes:

 For example: